 “A congregation learns its theology by the songs they sing, not just by the preaching they hear.”

 Jesus said, to balance things, “Every scribe” — you could say every worship leader — “who has been trained for the kingdom of heaven is like a master of a house, who brings out of his treasure what is new and what is old” (Matthew 13:52).
 What this means is that, given the hundreds and hundreds of worthy, substantial, rich, deep, old hymns that speak nourishing doctrinal truth, and given the many, many, many new songs of the last thirty years that are solid and Christ-exalting and gospel-rich and God-centered, there is no reason for any church to sing songs that are misleading or even questionable.

 It’s not as though any worship team who has access to the Internet is backed into a corner, not knowing what to sing or having to sing something questionable.
-Because there are hundreds of glorious, rich, beautiful, contemporary, and old songs.
-My main response to Samuel is: find the old and the new, the rock solid and beautiful, and use them.
+Because there are hundreds of glorious, rich, beautiful contemporary and old songs.
+My main response to Samuel is this: find the old and the new, the rock solid and beautiful, and use them.

 You are teachers in the church.
 Let this sink in.
 James says, “Let not many of you become worship leaders” — because you are teachers (James 3:1).
 Let not many of you become worship leaders because, as teachers, you will be judged more strictly.
 Right after the pastor come the worship leaders, who are choosing what teaching is going to happen while people are singing their hearts out and absorbing all this truth (or non-truth) that these people have put in front of them.